MahlukEdanKurangGairah/simple-backup-ci4-clickhouse/README.md

 run on CLI using:

 - CodeIgniter 4 framework.
-- Clickhouse as parquet generator from MySQL.
+- Clickhouse converter from MySQL table to parquet.
 - Python as worker executable.

 ## Installation & updates